This post may contain affiliate links, which help keep this content free. (Full disclosure)

 How To Make Keto Granola Bars

-This section shows how to make the best keto granola bar recipe with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make the best keto granola bar recipe with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Prep oven.
 Preheat to 350 degrees F and line a baking dish with parchment paper.